jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 that's a nice improvement.

-Now, if we had confidence that the sequence of IDs used by the two tables was continuous (i.e. that there were no gaps, like how we're missing a tuple for `3` that we would expect), we could get *even more efficient* by using the `MAX` aggregate function instead of an expensive `COUNT`:
+Now, if we had confidence that the sequence of IDs used by the two tables was continuous (i.e. that there were no gaps, like how we're missing a row that we would expect for the ID `3`), we could get *even more efficient* by using the `MAX` aggregate function instead of an expensive `COUNT`:

 ```sql